Skip to main content

 • nextSequence: Sequence identifying the next signature key.

-EJBCA supports using multiple PKCS#11 HSMs at the same time (e.g. multiple HSMs from different HSM vendors).
-PKCS#11 have some limitations, such as that vendors typically supports only installing one instance of the PKCS#11 library on the host system.
+The EJBCA software stack allows the use of multiple PKCS#11 HSMs simultaneously (for example, from different vendors).
+PKCS#11 have some limitations, such as that vendors typically allow only installing one instance of the PKCS#11 library per host system.

-Multiple HSM support is useful where for example different CAs or VAs use different HSMs or different HSM slots, configured as different independent Crypto Tokens in EJBCA.
-It is not related to HSM High Avilability.
-For HA features of an HSM consult the HSM vendors documentation.
+Multiple HSM usage is beneficial when different CAs or VAs use different HSMs or different HSM slots, configured as different independent Crypto Tokens in EJBCA.
+This is unrelated to HSM High Availability (HA).
+For HA capabilities, consult your HSM vendor’s documentation.

 • Using multiple HSMs from different vendors (using different PKCS#11 libraries).